 Below is a screenshot from the Application Form.

 With your application form now successfully submitted, you will be invited to complete the online Initial Selection Test (IST).
 You will receive a unique individual link for you to access the test to the email address you provide in your application form.
-You will receive this link by 24th November 2021.

 You should also be aware that the IST may be re-tested at Assessment Centre.
 For access to a detailed briefing on the IST please click here.